 Here is an Ayurvedic recommendation for meals:

-Any fruits, or in-between meal snacks should ONLY be eaten if there is good hunger and appetite.
+Avoid any fruits, or even healthy snacks between meals, unless there is good hunger and appetite.
 Do NOT eat because you have read that eating 6 small meals is healthy or that it is good for you “to graze”.
-Grazing animals have a completely different digestive system – we cannot follow their method of eating through the day.
+Grazing animals have a completely different digestive system – we cannot follow their method of eating throughout the day.

-Ideally all meals should be freshly made and hot as per Ayurveda.
-However, because both our breakfast and dinner is eaten during a Kapha surge, please eat food that is freshly cooked and hot.
+Ayurveda tells us that ideally all meals should be freshly made and hot.
+However, because both our breakfast and dinner are eaten during a kapha surge, please eat food that is freshly cooked and hot.
 At these meals, the body’s ability to digest stale meals is impaired.
-Stale meals are higher in “gurutva” as per Ayurveda, so they are more difficult to breakdown and can quickly aggravate Kapha.
+Stale meals are heavier according to Ayurveda.
+So they are more difficult to break down and can quickly aggravate kapha.

-During breakfast and dinner, Kapha rich foods like sweets, cakes, desserts, sweet fruits, meats and foods like curd should be avoided.
-Any manner of cold/ refrigerated food , cold drinks should also be reduced / avoided.
-If leftover rice is being used from the morning, we advise that you re-wash and re-steam the rice to remove some of its gurutva (heaviness).
+During breakfast and dinner, avoid kapha rich foods like sweets, cakes, sweet fruits, meats, and curd.
+Also, avoid cold/ refrigerated food and cold drinks.
+If you’re using leftover rice from the morning, we advise that you re-wash and re-steam the rice to remove some of its gurutva (heaviness).
 This can help your body digest the food better.
 Ensure you add a small amount of high-quality, healthy fats into every meal for enhancing digestion.

-Avoid difficult to digest food like raw food, highly complex cereals, and heavy lentils like Rajma, Channa, etc, for Dinner.
-They can be eaten in very small quantities occasionally at Breakfast, only if Digestive fire is good and activity level is high.
+Avoid difficult-to-digest food like raw food, highly complex cereals, and heavy lentils like rajma and channa for dinner.
+You can eat them in very small quantities occasionally at breakfast, only if the digestive fire is good and the activity level is high.

 Choosing healthy eating timings: Recommendations by Prakriti